15831944/WorldWind/WorldWindIOS/WorldWind/README.txt

  Copyright (C) 2013 United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
 All Rights Reserved.

- @version $Id: README.txt 1503 2013-07-11 21:46:08Z dcollins $
+ @version $Id: README.txt 2354 2014-09-30 18:08:09Z tgaskins $
  */

 INTRODUCTION

 This is the source code for World Wind iOS.
-The code runs on both iPhone and iPad devices running iOS 6 or greater.
+The code runs on both iPhone and iPad devices running iOS 7 or greater.
 To use, open the WorldWindIOS.xcworkspace file with either XCode or AppCode (http://www.jetbrains.com/objc/).
 Build and run the WorldWindExamples application.
 Be sure to build in release mode to ensure best performance.